Class 4B

 4B

 My name is Mrs Begum and I am the class teacher in 4B.
-We also have Ms Lau and Ms Lenden who is our wonderful learning support assistant.
-On Thursday, we have Ms Smith for PHSE and RE.
+We also have Mr Beven and Ms Elmi who are our wonderful Learning Support Assistants.
+On Tuesday we have PE in the afternoon with Mr Chuback.
+On Wednesday we have PE in the morning with Ms Smith.
+We also have Ms Rogan on Tuesday afternoon's for Computing.

 Key information